astariul/gibbs/docs/usage.md

         return x**2
 ```

-This model simply return the squared input, after similating a certain processing time.
+This model simply return the squared input, after simulating a certain processing time.

 ---